asterisk/asterisk/doc/CHANGES-staging/README.md

 add multiple files, each with their own description.
 If the message is going to be the same for each subject, then you can add multiple subject headers to one file.
 The "Subject: xxx" line is case sensitive!
-For example, if you are making a change to PJSIP, then you might add the file "res_pjsip_my_cool_feature" to this directory, with a short description of what it does.
+For example, if you are making a change to PJSIP, then you might add the file "res_pjsip_my_cool_feature.txt" to this directory, with a short description of what it does.
+The files must  have the ".txt" suffix.
 If you are adding multiple entries, they should be done in the same commit to avoid merge conflicts.
 Here's an example:

 > Subject: res_pjsip
 > Subject: Core